beling/book-pl/src/ch09-03-to-panic-or-not-to-panic.md

 to the `value` parameter and return the `Guess`.

-Next, we implement a method named `value` that borrows `self`, doesn’t have any other parameters, and returns a `i32`.
+Next, we implement a method named `value` that borrows `self`, doesn’t have any other parameters, and returns an `i32`.
 This kind of method is sometimes called a *getter*, because its purpose is to get some data from its fields and return it.
 This public method is necessary because the `value` field of the `Guess` struct is private.
 It’s important that the `value` field be private so code